 The school will ensure that all staff have updated knowledge about safeguarding so that we can:

-- include opportunities in the main curriculum as well as through SMSC, Tutor Time, Assembly or LEAP Day activities so that all pupils develop the skills to recognise and stay safe from abuse.
+- Include opportunities in the main curriculum as well as through PSHE, Tutor Time, Assembly or LEAP Day activities so that all pupils develop the skills to recognise and stay safe from abuse.

 We follow the procedures set out by the Bromley Safeguarding Children Board and the London Safeguarding Children Board and take account of guidance issued by the Department for Education.